The benefits of a financial chat over the holidays

 While scheduled meetings are helpful in this respect, keeping the conversations going is key.

 Scheduling meetings can be a hassle.
-But with the family already together over the holidays, updating the financial situation can help avoid future tensions.
-And sandwich lunches are a great way to get rid of leftover turkey.
+But with the family already together over the holidays, discussing the financial situation can help avoid future tensions.
+And lunch meetings are a great way to get rid of leftover turkey.

 RBC Wealth Management, a division of RBC Capital Markets, LLC, registered investment adviser and Member NYSE/FINRA/SIPC.